Flynn Memorial Scholarship

 Tuition and stipend for German citizens.
 Deadline is July 15th.

-For German citizens pursuing a graduate degee in the United States, the DAAD offers funding to cover costs of tuition up to €18,000.
+For German citizens pursuing a graduate degree in the United States, the DAAD offers funding to cover costs of tuition up to €18,000.
 In addition to this, grantees may receive support in travel costs to the US, funds to cover health insurance and a monthly stipend of approximately €1,075 for up to two years.
-For more information about eligibility and the application process, click here.

 Up to $37,500 annually for US citizens interested in Foreign Service.
 Deadline is in September.

 The Charles B. Rangel Graduate Fellowship is a program that aims to attract and prepare outstanding young people for careers in the Foreign Service in which they can help formulate, represent, and implement US foreign policy.
 The Rangel Program will select 30 outstanding Rangel Fellows annually in a highly competitive nationwide process and help support them through two years of graduate study, internships, professional development activities, and entry into the Foreign Service.
 This program encourages the application of members of minority groups historically underrepresented in the Foreign Service and those with financial need.
 Fellows who successfully complete the program and Foreign Service entry requirements will receive appointments as Foreign Service Officers, one of the most exciting and rewarding careers available.
-For more information, click here.
+Click here for more information on the Charles B. Rangel Fellowship.

 Up to $37,500 annually for US citizens interested in Foreign Service.
 Deadline is in January.

 Funded by the U.S. Department of State and administered by the Washington Center for Internships and Academic Seminars, the Thomas R. Pickering Fellowship Program provides graduate students with financial support, mentoring, and professional development to prepare them academically and professionally for a career in the U.S. Department of State Foreign Service.
 Women, members of minority groups historically underrepresented in the Foreign Service, and students with financial need are encouraged to apply.
-For more information, click here.
+Click here for more information on the Thomas R. Pickering Fellowship Program.

 $30,000 for US citizens toward a public service-related degree.
 Deadline is in early February.

-The Harry S. Truman Scholarship Foundation - the federal memorial to our thirty-third President - awards merit-based scholarships to college students who plan to pursue careers in goverment or elsewhere in public service.
+The Harry S. Truman Scholarship Foundation – the federal memorial to our thirty-third President – awards merit-based scholarships to college students who plan to pursue careers in government or elsewhere in public service.
 Truman Scholars receive up to $30,000 for graduate or professional school, participate in leadership development activities, and have special opportunities for internships and employment with the federal government.
+Click here for more information on the Harry S. Truman Scholarship Foundation.